GSA/CFO.gov/_pages/joint-announcement.md

                         {% endif %}
                     </div>
                 </div>
                 <p>The American Rescue Plan (ARP) provides an additional $1.9 trillion in pandemic response and relief funding.
-The Office of Management and Budget (OMB) and the Pandemic Response Accountability Committee (PRAC) share a common goal of aggressive oversight of ARP funds on behalf of the American taxpayers. </p>
+Consistent with White House ARP implementation efforts, the Office of Management and Budget (OMB) and the Pandemic Response Accountability Committee (PRAC) share a common goal of fastidious oversight of ARP funds on behalf of the American taxpayers.</p>
                 <p>To that end, OMB and the PRAC have recently engaged in extensive coordination to strengthen oversight and promote transparency of pandemic spending.
-As the first public steps in this ongoing effort, the Administration issued guidance in M-20-21 on March 19.
-OMB and the PRAC have also issued today the first in a series of alerts to agencies to raise awareness on key issues related to waste, fraud, and abuse, which can be located at <a href="{{site.baseurl}}/payment-integrity-alert-prac/">Joint OMB PRAC</a> and <a href="https://www.pandemicoversight.gov/">Pandemicoversight</a>.</p>
+As the first public step in this ongoing effort, the Administration issued guidance in Memorandum <a href="https://www.whitehouse.gov/wp-content/uploads/2021/03/M_21_20.pdf">M-21-20</a> on March 19.
+OMB and the PRAC have also issued today <u>the first in a series of alerts to agencies</u> to raise awareness on key issues related to preventing waste, fraud, and abuse, which can be found at: <a href="https://www.cfo.gov/">the Chief Financial Officers Council website</a> and <a href="https://www.pandemicoversight.gov/media/file/omb-and-prac-payment-integrity-alert">PandemicOversight.gov</a>.</p>
             </div>
         </div>
     </div>